awslabs/aws-simple-ec2-cli/README.md

 ## Installation and Configuration

+1. Install AWS Simple EC2 CLI

 ```
 go install ez-ec2
 ```

+2. Install sshpass (1.06+)

+To install sshpass, you can refer to this [guide](https://gist.github.com/arunoda/7790979).
+Note that sshpass 1.05, which is commonly used, is not compatible with this tool.

+3. Install AWS CLI

 To execute the CLI, you will need AWS credentials configured.
 Take a look at the [AWS CLI configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#config-settings-and-precedence) for details on the various ways to configure credentials.
 An easy way to try out the ec2-instance-selector CLI is to populate the following environment variables with your AWS API credentials.